pnearing/bluetoothScreenLock/README.md

+## This was mostly written using AI, a mix of claude 4 and gpt-5
 # Bluetooth Screen Lock (GNOME)

 Lock your screen automatically when your selected Bluetooth device (e.g., your phone) goes out of range.
 Prefers RSSI-based proximity using BLE advertisements, with a fallback to not-seen timeout.